No Win No Fee Solicitors in Anglia

 Our local solicitors in Anglia, who are all trained and well-experienced in their fields of law, are ready to help you face any legal dilemma you may find yourself in.

-For example, there are thought to be 50 unclaimed estates of individuals who have died in Ipswich.
+For example, in 2017 there were around 21 unclaimed estates of individuals who have died in Ipswich.
 If you believe you should be the executor of an unclaimed estate, we can assist you through all the necessary legal steps.

-Whether you live in Peterborough, Ipswich, Norwich or Cambridge, you’re able to talk to us about many other legal quandaries too.
+Whether you live in Peterborough, Ipswich, Norwich or Cambridge, we can provide specialists in all areas of law.
 Perhaps you’ve been involved in a road traffic accident that wasn’t your fault, or need direction on a concern you have around business crime.

 Simply get in touch and we’ll be happy to talk with you.

 Good ethics are everything to us.
-From seeking compensation for you to advising you on a personal or business legal matter, we only have your best interests at heart.
+From seeking compensation to providing personal or business services, your best interests are our priority.

 I felt very comfortable explaining the details of my claim.
 I felt like I was being taken care of and it was made very easy for me to make the decision to proceed.
 Very professional, communicated promptly, sympathetic, friendly and willing to help; I can relax knowing my claim is being taken care of.